13 March 2010 — Left-Write

 What explains the fact that every communist party ruled state ended on the wrong side of freedom and democracy.
 One powerful argument, which we have seen above laid out in great detail and rigour by Rosa Luxemburg, claims that it was the Leninist organisation which is to blame.
 There is perhaps much to commend this critique and even if we do not accept all its claims, this critique does make it near impossible for us to unquestioningly accept the Leninist organisation, as all communist parties have done till now.

 There is another argument which I would like to lay out here for consideration.
 Even if we assume that the Leninist organisation does not suffer from the disabilities Luxemburg’s critique points out, one other problem still remains unanswered.
 How is it possible for one particular organisational form to remain appropriate for all times and all societies, unless of course the organisational form is raised to, what classical Marxists would term, an idealist essence?
 The organisation is merely a form in which the working class movement is expressed, organised and politicised.
 Such a form has to be historically grounded.
 Forget dialectics, forget any form of materialist based understanding of reality, the only movement, other than the communist movement which claims that its organisational form remains immune to history is the Roman Catholic Church!
-Even if the Leninist organisation was appropriate for the conditions in class=’StrictlyAutoTagBold’>Russia in the early decades of the 20th century, it would be a gross violation of the most basic ideas of dialectical and materialist thinking to argue that it remains the only valid organisational form for over a century in all countries, under all conditions.
+Even if the Leninist organisation was appropriate for the conditions in <strong class=’StrictlyAutoTagBold’>Russia in the early decades of the 20th century, it would be a gross violation of the most basic ideas of dialectical and materialist thinking to argue that it remains the only valid organisational form for over a century in all countries, under all conditions.

-Lenin may or may not have erred in formulating his organisational principles, but communist parties have surely erred, and erred in the most anti-Marxist manner possible, by blindly copying – irrespective of their social, political and legal conditions – the organisational form built by Lenin and the Bolsheviks to pursue the socialist revolution in Czarist class=’StrictlyAutoTagBold’>Russia.
+Lenin may or may not have erred in formulating his organisational principles, but communist parties have surely erred, and erred in the most anti-Marxist manner possible, by blindly copying – irrespective of their social, political and legal conditions – the organisational form built by Lenin and the Bolsheviks to pursue the socialist revolution in Czarist <strong class=’StrictlyAutoTagBold’>Russia.
 That simple, self-validating, truth, “the Marxist conception of socialism cannot be fitted into rigid formulas in any field, not even in the field of organisational principles” (Luxemburg 1904) seems to have been blithely forgotten by communists.

 At its conclusion, this paper, even if it has managed to partially answer one question it began with, has raised another.
 What explains this universal folly, if it was so, of the communist movement globally?
 What explains the fact that every communist movement, willingly or willy nilly, gave itself that same Leninist organisational form without any critique.
 The communist movement, in almost all countries where it existed, grew out of a radical critique of existing conditions by its own people.
 Yet, what explains this uncritical adoption of an organisational form and a blindness to evalutate it against its own historical experience.
 Maybe another paper at another time!